Ecwid/ecwid-api-docs/README.md

 #Changelog

+##June 14, 2015
+- Added handling fee options to the "Store profile" and "Orders" endpoints
+- Improved behavior of hidden product attributes in responses from "Products" endpoints

 ##June 7, 2015
 - All dates are returned in UTC now
 - Timestamp is now returned for orders and products